 Café wise, Noel’s is a quant and charming place located in an alley just off Main street and services great coffee, pastries and delicious pancakes.
-While the café has no Wi-Fi, it is certainly worth checking out for its atmosphere and sweet treats.
+While the café has no Wi-Fi, it is certainly worth checking out for its atmosphere and pastries.

 It is important to remember regarding the height of Ireland’s mountains, that while they do not compare to their European counterparts in France and Italy, their prominence makes them formable mountains when considering that their bases begin close to sea level and the trek to the summits are still a commendable challenge.

 Cycling to Cronin’s Yard will take approximately an hour and a half, possibly longer depending on one’s fitness level and is by itself, is a worthwhile journey.
 Between Killarney and Cronin’s yard, one will find the Irish landscape in its prime form, with the views of the Macgillycuddy mountains, traditional sheep farms and stone walls and fences, carving their way through the land in an ancient and signature north Atlantic fashion.